H00KX/legacymap/README.md

 The decision to allow known vulnerable drivers to have free access to the kernel is one made by Microsoft.<br/>
 This will potentially be caught by antimalware purely due to the use of the word "Capcom", but often not.

-People asking me to make their videogame cheat for them won't get a response.<br />
-Anyone willing to ask open questions and with a desire to learn will get my enthusiastic help.